bioinfoUQAM/fungalbgcdata/README.md

 ## Fungal BGC datasets

 Datasets built to support the development of supervised learning approaches to identify fungal BGCs.
-Folders `pos%neg%` are named by their `%` of positive and negative instances.
+Files `pos%neg%` are named by their `%` of positive and negative instances.
-Each dataset folder is divided into:
+Each dataset file is divided into:
   - train (80% of dataset instances)
   - validation (20% of dataset instances)